AqlanNaqib/AqlanNaqib/README.md

 - 💻 Developer focused on **backend systems and full-stack web applications**
 - 🧠 Interested in **system design, scalable architectures, and clean code**
-- 🌱 Currently learning **Cloud Architecture, Advanced JavaScript, and Modern Frameworks**
+- 🌱 Currently learning **Cloud Architecture, ASP.NET,AI & ML and Modern Frameworks**
 - 🤝 Open to **open-source collaboration and interesting side projects**
 - ⚡ Fun fact: Powered by **coffee ☕ and matcha 🍵**